lhwdev/note/docs/compose/how-it-works.md

 This is why you should not use normal mutable objects: they do not subscribe to the current snapshot by themselves.

-There are some predefined types to so this: `SnapshotStateList` and `SnapshotStateMap`, in addition to `SnapshotMutableState`.
+There are some predefined types to do this: `SnapshotStateList` and `SnapshotStateMap`, in addition to `SnapshotMutableState`.

 ## How it compiles
-**Compose compiler plugin** was built on the Backend IR, and transforms your composable functions.
+**Compose compiler plugin** is built on the Backend IR, and transforms your composable functions.

 Your code: